 Can I bring my family and friends to the ceremony?

 Yes.
 You can bring family and/or friends.
 Numbers are limited to two guests per person, due to the space available.

 Am I scheduled for the next ceremony?

-Approximately one month prior to the ceremony you will receive an invitation from the Department of Immigration and Border Protection.
+Approximately one month prior to the ceremony you will receive an invitation from the Department of Home Affairs.
 Council is not responsible and plays no part in scheduling conferees for ceremonies.

 Can I attend a Private Citizenship ceremony?